Japan is the new "comeback kid" thanks to good growth

 Japanese outbound travel began rebounding strongly in 2010 after

-travelled abroad, up 2.1 per cent on 2011, despite seeing outbound
+abroad, up 2.1 per cent on 2010, despite seeing outbound travel

-travel fall as much as 50 per cent in the months immediately
+fall as much as 50 per cent in the months immediately following the

-following the earthquake and tsunami that struck Japan's east coast
+earthquake and tsunami that struck Japan's east coast in March

-travel from Japan continues to be impacted by regional tensions and
+Total outbound travel from Japan continues to be impacted by

-disputes that are seeing demand for short-haul travel especially to
+regional tensions and disputes that affect demand for short-haul

 For more information about travel style, and definitions for each